kotlinski/dagens-eko-player/README.md

 ### software set up

+For audio playback, both `vlc` and `mpg321` are used.

+> brew install vlc
+> brew install mpg321

+N.B. brew may not work on Raspberry Pi.

 This project uses vlc as a media player, so you need to be able to run vlc from command line to make this project work as expected.
 In your `.zshrc` add: